Bernadette Giacomazzo

-Bernadette Giacomazzo (born Benedetta Rosalia Giuseppina Giacomazzo, 29 November 1977) is an American journalist, photographer and author.
-She wrote In Living Color: A Cultural History and The Golden Girls: A Cultural History.
+Bernadette Giacomazzo (born Benedetta Rosalia Giuseppina Giacomazzo, 29 November 1977) is an American journalist, author, and publicist.
+She has had bylines in Teen Vogue, People, Us Weekly, The Los Angeles Times, and The New York Post.

-Biography
+Early life and education

 Giacomazzo is the oldest of two children, born in Far Rockaway, New York.
-Her father, Giuseppe Giacomazzo (1936–2009), was part of the Marseilles Mafia.
+Her father, Giuseppe Giacomazzo, was part of the Marseilles Mafia.
 Her mother, Anna Maria Natalucci, is the daughter of chef Paolo Natalucci, who had a number of restaurants in New York City in the 1960s and 1970s.
+She was raised in New York.